noname-rt1d34/Asynchronous-keylogger-for-Streaming-on-Windows/README.md

 Tool will auto-close if there is no twitch handle passed in, because I was lazy and didn't do a case where it checks if it is missing

 If someone wants it to do more, I can do it, message me on twitch :D https://www.twitch.tv/noname_rt1d34

+This is my first github I've ever made too